 ALIA Groups are formed by members for our members and are either geographically or interest based.
 While some Groups are localised, many of them operate nationwide.
 ALIA Members create Groups for many reasons and do all kinds of things.
 Some have fewer than 30 members, others have hundreds.

 ALIA Groups are run by energetic and committed volunteer ALIA Members who generously give their time to create active and vibrant professional networks that extend across Australia.
 Groups operate in a variety of different ways.
 Some operate online only while others hold local networking and low cost professional development events.
 Some Groups even develop and host major national symposia.
 To find out more about these events visit the ALIA events calendar.
-If you would like to find out more about ALIA Groups check out the Group FAQs or contact our Groups Coordinator.
+If you would like to find out more about ALIA Groups and how to join or organise one, please see the ALIA Groups – Useful Information page or contact our Groups Coordinator.

-LARK (Library Applied Research Kollektive) fosters evidence-based practice and applied research in library and information studies.
-We welcome members of ALIA and other professional associations with similar interests.
+LARK (Library Applied Research Kollektive) fosters evidence-based practice and applied research in library and information studies

 Law Librarians Queensland aims to:

 The ALIA NSW Library Technicians Group promotes library technicians to the wider ALIA membership, provides a range of professional development activities, represents library technician interests on relevant issues, and promotes and supports national library technician initiatives.

 ALIA Prison Libraries Group promotes the interests of prison and detention centre libraries and those who use and operate them.
 It provides opportunities for the sharing of information and resources to enable the provision of best possible library services to adults and children housed in all forms of detention.

 The ALIA Queensland Library Technicians offers support, networking, and learning opportunities for library technicians and students, promotes ALIA and membership, acts as mentors for newly-qualified library technicians and provides forum for information and discussion.